gtortone/usop-ansible/README.md

 - epics: installation and configuration of EPICS tarball for uSOP

 - ecl-ioc: checkout of Belle2 ECL EPICS IOC with configuration and installation

+- ecl-mon: installation and configuration of Belle2 ECL Monitor for remote visualization of ECL data

+# Playbook configuration